 Wyanet in Bureau County, Illinois — The American Midwest (Great Lakes)

 Location.
-41° 21.933′ N, 89° 34.975′ W. Marker is in Wyanet, Illinois, in Bureau County.
-Marker can be reached from Main Street (U.S. 6).
-Alternate name of Main Steet is US 36.
+41° 21.914′ N, 89° 35.041′ W. Marker is in Wyanet, Illinois, in Bureau County.
+Marker is at the intersection of East Main Street (U.S. 6) and South Locust Street on East Main Street.
 Touch for map.
-Marker is at or near this postal address: Main Street, Wyanet IL 61379, United States of America.
+Marker is at or near this postal address: 100 East Main Street, Wyanet IL 61379, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on October 9, 2019.
-This page originally submitted on July 21, 2011, by Charles T. Harrell of Woodford, Virginia.
-This page has been viewed 750 times since then and 52 times this year.
-Photos: 1, 2. submitted on July 21, 2011, by Charles T. Harrell of Woodford, Virginia. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on July 21, 2011, by Charles T. Harrell of Woodford, Virginia.
+This page has been viewed 517 times since then and 17 times this year.
+Photo 1. submitted on July 21, 2011, by Charles T. Harrell of Woodford, Virginia. • Bill Pfingsten was the editor who published this page.